West Chester Township, Ohio

-West Chester Township is one of the thirteen townships of Butler County, Ohio, United States, located in the southeastern corner of the county.
+West Chester Township (commonly known simply as West Chester) is one of the thirteen townships in Butler County, Ohio, United States.
 It is the most populous township in Ohio, with a population of 65,242 at the 2020 census.
-Situated between Sharonville and Liberty Township, West Chester is about 18 mi north of Cincinnati and is included in the Cincinnati metropolitan area.
+The township is located in the southeastern corner of Butler County, between Sharonville and Liberty Township.
+West Chester is about 18 mi north of Cincinnati and is included in the Cincinnati metropolitan area.
 Exits 19, 21 and 22 off Interstate 75 serve West Chester.

 History

-The thirteenth and last in order of creation, it was erected from Liberty Township by the Butler County Commissioners on June 2, 1823, upon petitions from residents of the township.
+Butler County's thirteenth and last township in order of creation, it was created out of Liberty Township by the Butler County Commissioners on June 2, 1823, upon petitions from residents.
 No boundaries were given in the resolution passed by the commissioners, but it originally contained 35 square miles (91 km^{2}), just short of a full survey township.
 The new township was given the name "Union."
-Because Union Township was familiarly known as West Chester, plus the abundance of other townships in Ohio called Union, the name was changed to West Chester Township effective June 28, 2000, after being ratified by the township's voters at the March 9 primary election.
-Many census and government records, including the 2000 census, refer to Union Township.
+Because Union Township was familiarly known as West Chester, plus the abundance of other townships in Ohio called Union, the name was changed to West Chester Township after being ratified by the township's voters at the primary election on March 7, 2000.
+The name change took effect on June 28, 2000.
+Many census and government records, including the 2000 census, refer to it as Union Township.
 Today, it is the only West Chester Township statewide.

 West Chester became the most populous township in Ohio at the 2010 census.